In terminals, the first command I run is "bash"; most of my work is in an emacs shell window, so my .emacs says

 Various typos can have effects on this script that range from annoying to silent but deadly.
 Here's an annoying one: put the second

-.
+if on a different line from the else.
 The output is:hi else: endif not found.

 Well, at least you got an error message telling you something is up, although requiring two keywords to be on the same line is a level of stupidity worthy of Tcl.
 What if you do the opposite, and have too many